 the proposal and helped coordinate 250 general aviation organizations across the country to prevent the idea from inclusion in the final legislation.
 AOPA President Mark Baker said, “Our members spoke loudly and often throughout this process, and I am most pleased that the costly and controversial ATC proposal is not included in this bill.
 We can now look forward and work to build consensus to ensure that our nation’s aviation system remains the safest and most efficient in the world.”

 The House passed the same FAA bill on Sept.
 26, also with overwhelming support.

 President Trump is expected to sign the bill into law later this week.

-AOPA Communications Coordinator Amelia Walsh joined AOPA in 2017.
+AOPA Communications and Research Specialist Amelia Walsh joined AOPA in 2017.
 Named after the famous aviatrix, she comes from a family of pilots and is currently working on her pilot certificate.